A Low-Complexity LoRa Synchronization Algorithm Robust to Sampling Time Offsets: Analytical model of sampling time and carrier frequency offsets

-By comparing \eqref{eq:cfo-sto-freq} and \eqref{eq:cfo-sto-freq-downchirp}, we can deduce that positive STOs and CFOs shift the spectral line in the same direction for upchirps, but in opposite directions for downchirps.
-Therefore, under the same assumptions used to obtain \eqref{eq:s_up}, the demodulation decision for an unmodulated downchirp is different from \eqref{eq:s_up}:
+By comparing~\eqref{eq:cfo-sto-freq} and~\eqref{eq:cfo-sto-freq-downchirp}, we observe that positive STOs and CFOs shift the spectral line in the same direction for upchirps, but in opposite directions for downchirps.
+This property is needed to separately estimate the integer offsets $L_{\text{CFO}}$ and $L_{\text{STO}}$, as first discussed in~\cite{seller2018patent,bernier2020low} and explained in the following section under our detailed model.